Calibrating Generative Models to Distributional Constraints: Calibrating Generative Models with CGM-relax and CGM-reward

 \subsection{The Reward Loss}

-The reward loss avoids the intractability of imposing the calibration constraint exactly by leveraging a connection between the calibration problem \eqref{eq:prob-calibration} and the \textit{maximum entropy problem} \citep{jaynes1957information, kullback1959information, csiszar1975divergence}.
-We first introduce the maximum entropy problem and then show how to approximate its solution with samples from $p_{\thetabase}$.
-Lastly, we propose the reward loss as a divergence to this approximate solution and describe connections to reward fine-tuning.
+The reward loss avoids the intractability of imposing the calibration constraint exactly through a connection between the calibration problem and the \textit{maximum entropy problem} \citep{jaynes1957information, kullback1959information, csiszar1975divergence}.
+We first introduce the maximum entropy problem and show how to approximate its solution with samples from $p_{\thetabase}$.
+We then propose the reward loss as a divergence to this approximate solution and describe connections to reward fine-tuning.

 \textbf{Maximum entropy problem.} The maximum entropy problem solves